 This article contains some affiliate links.
-We may receive a small commission should you use these links to purchase anything.
+We may receive a small commission should you use these links.
 These commissions help support us to continue producing quality, genuine content.

 But with all this excitement I’ve (Dad) now begun to contemplate how we can adjust and monitor our budget to accommodate for our two son shines.
 I want to be very clear that in now way do I see any of the following increases as a burden.
 The excitement I feel right now for raising two mini-me’s far outweighs any financial expenses.
 At this moment I can predict 5 ways our monthly expenses will increase.

 When I first thought of what we needed to add to our regular budget the first thing that came to mind was nappies.